 “This program has been most beneficial to the overall attitude of our teachers and has offered great support to our center.
 Our center staff members are satisfied and content with their chance to advance in their educational and professional growth.
 They are interested in future opportunities to grow.” – Center Director

-Getting a Child Care WAGE$® Project started takes careful planning and consideration by a state’s early childhood community.
+Getting a Child Care WAGE$® Program started takes careful planning and consideration by a state’s early childhood community.
 In order for WAGE$ to be a viable compensation and retention strategy for a state, several things must take place.

 A sole non-profit organization in each state is selected by the T.E.A.C.H.
 Early Childhood® National Center (the Center) through a robust application process to implement the licensed, evidence-informed model.

-For states that are exploring the possibility or are in the early stages of developing Child Care WAGE$® Projects, the Center provides technical assistance and support in the following areas to assist in the planning process.
+For states that are exploring the possibility or are in the early stages of developing Child Care WAGE$® Programs, the Center provides technical assistance and support in the following areas to assist in the planning process.